What are my closing costs when buying a home?

 Congratulations, you have scrimped and saved enough for a downpayment on a home.
 But before you leap into purchasing one, you need to be aware of the closing costs when buying a home.
 Sit down (or Zoom) with your real estate agent or mortgage broker to understand ALL of the costs associated with purchasing a property.

-The financial aspect of buying a home can be a little confusing for many buyers.
+The financial aspect of the home purchase process can be a little confusing for many buyers.
 It can feel like money is flying out of your pockets and bank account in all directions.
 And to be honest, money will actually be flying out of your pockets in all directions.

 What are closing costs on a house?

 Closing costs are fees and expenses you pay when you purchase a home that is in addition to your downpayment.
 For a median-priced Seattle single-family home of $780,000 (as of January 2021), with a 20% downpayment ($624,000 loan), the buyer's closing costs will include a $700 appraisal fee, $1,500 for Title Insurance, $1,200 Escrow company fee, a $1,240 loan origination fee plus pre-paid items.

 Obviously, Seattle is a higher-priced market than many parts of the US and the closing process and fees will vary from state to state, but this article will give you an overview of what you can expect.
 Adjust accordingly for your local price range.

 When buying a home, you will need funds to cover the following: